Athens is the most populous and the largest city in Greece with a population of 3.7 million inhabitants.

 It is the city where the western civilization began, but today, it is the capital of Greece with numerous landmarks and highly popular tourists’ sights, including the Acropolis, the Parthenon temple, the Acropolis Museum, along with the National Archaeological Museum, The Ancient Agora, Syntagma Square, the Temple of Olympian Zeus among many others.

-Its antiquity and all these sights dating back thousands of years, make it well visited since people from all over the world come to admire the beauty of the ancient ruins mixed with the newly made restaurants, hotels and bars.
+Its antiquity and all these sights dating back thousands of years, making it well-visited since people from all over the world come to admire the beauty of the ancient ruins mixed with the newly made restaurants, hotels, and bars.

 Warnings & Dangers in Athens

 Athens is considered a very safe city, even for solo female travelers.
 The crime rate is very low and as long as you take normal precautions, you will feel safe here.
 Most visits are trouble-free, but the theft of passports and wallets are common on the metro and in crowded tourist sights.

 TRANSPORT & TAXIS RISK : MEDIUM

 Fake taxis can sometimes be a problem in Athens, so tourists need to insist on the meter and make sure the rate is correct.
 If you realize that he/she has overcharged you, you can always report this to the tourist police, once you take the receipt and registration plates.
 You should be aware of the possibility of taxi sharing, which is not common in other countries.